The Difference Between a Veterinary Technician & a Veterinary Technologist

 Penn Foster’s online Veterinary Academy can help you prepare for a career you love.

 With classes that cover industry topics that are relevant to the veterinary field today and a dedicated faculty of vets, vet techs, and educators, Penn Foster’s AVMA-CVTEA fully accredited vet tech associate and bachelor’s degrees can prepare you for your next move.
 Learn about the animals you love and working with them day-to-day at your own pace, from home, or on the go.
 Want to know more?
-Talk to an Admissions Specialist at 1.888.427.6500 or enroll online today.
+Request more information, talk to an Admissions Specialist at 1.888.427.6500, or enroll online today.

 Read more: Vet Tech Student Receives Raise and Promotion at BluePearl